annahutch/fm-functional/README.md

 ------------------------------------------------------------------------

-Z score vectors from GWASs that vary in (i) LD of the region, (ii) OR at the CV (1.05, 1.1, 1.2) and (iii) sample sizes (2K, 5K or 10K cases and controls) are simulated.
-Corresponding binary annotation vectors are also simulated, whereby the annotation mark is randomly present (=1) in 5% of the SNPs in each simulation.
+Simulate loci that reach genome-wide significance and corresponding binary annotation vectors, where 5% of the SNPs are randomly allocated the annotation.

-PAINTOR is run on various combinations of the simulated loci and the proportion of CVs with the annotation present (=1) is recorded.
-The annotation is uninformative in combinations where the annotation is present in 5% of the CVs (as this is its proportion genome-wide) and becomes more informative as the number of CVs with the annotation present (=1) increases in that specific combination of simulated loci.
+Run PAINTOR on various combinations of the simulated loci, where the proportion of CVs with the annotation varies across combinations.
+The annotation is uninformative in combinations where the annotation is present in 5% of the CVs (as this is its proportion genome-wide) and becomes more informative as the number of CVs with the annotation increases in that specific combination of simulated loci.

 ------------------------------------------------------------------------